Skip to main content

 • Delivery of essential electrolytes and nutrients for optimal hydration

-• Relief from dehydration symptoms caused by heat or physical exertion
+• Support for dehydration symptoms caused by heat or physical exertion when medically appropriate

 • Support for electrolyte balance, blood flow, and muscle function